(c) Bunter Kreis am Universitätsklinikum Essen

 Mobile pregnancy and baby tracker apps:

 Baby + App

 The Baby + App provides parents with relevant and reliable information and features a wide range of trackers, such as height, weight, sleeping and feeding patterns.
 The app was developed in close collaboration with healthcare professionals and parents.
 Parents can track their baby’s growth and receive advice specific to the baby’s developmental stage.

 The Baby + App is available for iOS and Android for free.
-At the moment, it features the following languages: English, German, Spanish, French, Dutch, Portuguese, Russian and Italian.
-Other languages will follow soon.
-A short introduction video is available here.
+It currently features the following languages: English, German, Spanish, French, Dutch, Portuguese, Russian and Italian.

 The Frühstart-App was developed by the Clinic for Pediatrics I at the Essen University Hospital in close collaboration with the local parent counselling association Frühstart/Bunter Kreis e.V. and the Westphalian University of Applied Sciences.
 Prof. Dr. med.
 Ursula Felderhoff-Müser, Director at the Clinic for Pediatrics I, who initiated this app and took the needs and wishes of parents into account at an early stage of its realisation:

 „In our continuous work with parents of preterm infants, we have recognised that they often wish more support in their daily routine.
 That ranges from the management of medical appointments to the tracking of milestones and the possibility to share important data with the doctor.
 With our app, we want to give parents more self-confidence for their care-giving after discharge.”